Chanel West Coast Goes Completely See-Through On Instagram: ‘Just Casually Watering The Grass In A Ball Gown’

 “It’s easier than worrying about what’s being done… I tend to tell the directors what I want, what angles, lighting anyway, so that’s why I wanted to take the lead on this one,” she added.

-Fans wishing to see more of Chanel should follow her Instagram.
+Fans wishing to see more of Chanel West Coast should follow her Instagram.